resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 I do this by going back to the instances tab.

 This is simply the place where you get to see the information about all your running machines.
+Note that I say "machines", as you can run more than one computer should you so choose.
+The only limit is the one defined by your allocation.

 It is also one of the places that you can use to launch your free computer.